Sea breeze

-A sea breeze or onshore breeze is any wind that blows from a large body of water toward or onto a landmass; it develops due to differences in air pressure created by the differing heat capacities of water and dry land.
-As such, sea breezes are more localised than prevailing winds.
-Because land heats up much faster than water under solar radiation, a sea breeze is a common occurrence along coasts after sunrise.
-By contrast, a land breeze or offshore breeze is the reverse effect: dry land also cools more quickly than water and, after sunset, a sea breeze dissipates and the wind instead flows from the land towards the sea.
+A sea breeze or onshore breeze is a wind that blows in the afternoon from a large body of water toward or onto a landmass.
+By contrast, a land breeze or offshore breeze is a wind that blows in the night from a landmass toward or onto a large body of water.
 Sea breezes and land breezes are both important factors in coastal regions' prevailing winds.

-The term offshore wind may refer to any wind over open water.
+Sea breeze and land breeze develop due to differences in air pressure created by the differing heat capacities of water and dry land.
+As such, sea breezes and land breezes are more localised than prevailing winds.
+Since land heats up much faster than water under solar radiation, a sea breeze is a common occurrence along coasts after sunrise.
+On the other hand, dry land also cools faster than water without solar radiation, so the wind instead flows from the land towards the sea when the sea breeze dissipates after sunset.